 A developmental U.S. Navy project aims to provide a creative solution to the challenge of how to move unmanned underwater vehicles to their proper point for submersion.
 The project is creating a bio-inspired seacraft that will use flight to reach its destinations.

-The U.S. Navy will be using unmanned vehicles both in the air and underwater to a greater extent.
+The U.S. Navy will be using unmanned vehicles both in the air and underwater to a greater extent, according to Rear Adm.
+William Leigher, director of warfare integration for information dominance (N-2/N-6F).
 These vehicles will provide valuable intelligence, surveillance and reconnaissance (ISR) data and perform dangerous tasks such as mine clearance.

 Speaking at AFCEA NOVA Naval IT Day on May 3, the admiral outlined a set of guiding principles that will help define naval ISR.
 In this architecture, every platform is a sensor and every sensor is networked.
 Data is discoverable and accessible by all; and systems feature common interfaces, data formats and standards.